 Being able to judge without prejudice and upholding the ideals of truth and justice for all is the goal.
 It is a constant process of elimination and reprogramming because, for example, if we only hate racists, that is still hating.
 So, we must remove all hate from our scales to be like Themis.

 Everyone has some exposure to harmful social programming.
-We must learn how to recognise and minimize it.
-We change it if it is harmful affects if we do the inner work.
-So, do want a better world?
+We must learn how to recognize and minimize it.
+We change it if it is harmful effects if we do the inner work.
+So, do you want a better world?
 It starts with you.
 All it takes is a little courage.
 You can learn how to confront your own beliefs and values.
 If your programming contains these negative judgments, you alone are responsible for changing it.